oshi/oshi/README.md

 License
 -------
-This project is licensed under the [Eclipse Public License 1.0](https://www.eclipse.org/legal/epl-v10.html).
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).